Logo

 6. Lead Generation Survey

 This type of survey helps companies gather the target audience’s contact information and preferences.
-With the data collected, you can create a list of potential customers who may be genuinely interested in your services or products.
+With the data collected, you can list potential customers who may be genuinely interested in your services or products.

 An example of lead generation survey questions is: